ziadhelou1/geodata_september2022_final_group_h/Task04/.ipynb_checkpoints/README-checkpoint.md

-# Task04 Choropleth Covid-19 Worldwide Animated Map 2020-2022
+# Task04: Choropleth Covid-19 Worldwide Animated Map 2020-2022

-### Before we start to avoid confusion, the username and password of QGIS file for this task are:
+### The username and password of QGIS file for this task are:
 ### Username: "postgres"
 ### Password: "xxxxxx"